Skip to content

 sstol : float | None

-Factor comprised between 0 and 1 specifying the stopping tolerance for
+Factor ranging from 0 to 1 specifying the stopping tolerance for the

 where `eps` is the machine precision in `float64`.